 Bitterness often is a perfect disguise for a fear of change or of failing.
 If you deal with the fear, you won’t need the bitterness anymore.

 For example, if you are claiming you will never do the PhD you dreamed of because you were scammed out of all your savings, you might discover that actually, you are terrified you aren’t smart enough to finish the PhD.
-Is it possible you are holding on to your bitterness about money when you could work on your confidence, take a student loan, and get on with your dreams?
+What you need is to work on your confidence, take a student loan, and get on with your dreams.

-6. Forgive – but only at your own pace.
+6. Forgive when feeling bitter?
+Sure, but only at your own pace.

 Forgiveness is a great psychological release — but only if you are ready and it’s real.